ResidentMario/pytorch-training-performance-guide/book/mixed-precision.md

 With that important background out of the way, we’re finally ready to dig into the new PyTorch `amp` API.

 Mixed precision training has technically been possible forever: run sections of your network in `fp16` manually and implement loss scaling yourself.
-The exciting thing in automatic mixed-precision training is the “automatic” part.
+The exciting thing in automatic mixed-precision training is the "automatic" part.
 There’s just a couple of new API primitives to learn: `torch.cuda.amp.GradScalar` and `torch.cuda.amp.autocast`.
 Enabling mixed precision training is as simple as slotting these into the right places in your training script!

 To demonstrate, here’s an excerpt of the training loop for a network using mixed-precision training. `# NEW` marks spots where new code got added.